 - 1990 – A few months house-sitting by the beach followed by 6 months contract work with the former New Zealand Meteorological Service.

 - 1991-1992 – Research scientist in the UK, based initially with the Atmospheric Impacts Group, Birmingham University and subsequently a founding staff member with the Environmental Change Unit (now Institute) at Oxford University.
 Responsible for the day to day management of a two-year EU project on “Impacts of climate change on agriculture and horticulture in Europe”, involving nine research groups from six European countries.

 - 1993-2000 – Research Fellow and then Senior Research Fellow with the International Global Change Institute, University of Waikato New Zealand.
 Project management and team member contributions to climate change projects in New Zealand, Bangladesh, the Pacific Islands and a development project in northern Viet Nam.

-Gavin has been a contributor to the IPCC since the mid 1990s.
-He was a lead author of the Agriculture chapter in the Second Assessment Report and has been a contributing author to the Australia/New Zealand chapters of the Third and Fourth Assessment Reports.
+I have contributed to three IPCC assessments since the mid 1990s.
+I was a lead author of the Agriculture chapter in the Second Assessment Report and was a contributing author to the Australia/New Zealand chapters of the Third and Fourth Assessment Reports.

-He has been officially recognised for his contributions to the awarding of the Nobel Peace prize to the IPCC in 2007.
+I have been officially recognised for my contributions to the awarding of the Nobel Peace prize to the IPCC in 2007.